Shyami31/VelocityVerve-Turbo-Typing-Challenge-TypeSpeedTester-in-Java/README.md

 1. **Clone the repository:**
 2. **Compile the Java source files:**
-3. **Run the application:**
+3. First Run the LoginServer.java
-    3.1 First Run the LoginServer.java
+4. Then Run the LoginClient.java with Username as "admin" and Password as "password123"
-    3.2 Then Run the LoginClient.java with Username as "admin" and Password as "password123" 3.3 Click "Start" to start the typing test
+5. Click "Start" to start the typing test
-    3.4 Analysis will be shown after the completion of type test or after a minute
+6. Analysis will be shown after the completion of type test or after a minute

 ## Contributing